USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 Distribution Methods, it is strongly RECOMMENDED that GitHub be used to distribute software.

-The PDs SHOULD put their software on their project's site.
-The T2O2 will publicize this site on behalf of the PDs.
-The software MAY also be distributed by any and all other methods the PDs see fit.
-The PD (or PDs) MAY promote their projects on their own, but SHOULD do so in consultation with the T2O2, to both ensure that all promotions are professional in nature and minimize any duplication of effort.
+The principal developer(s) SHOULD put their software on their project's site.
+The T2O2 will publicize this site on behalf of the principal developer(s).
+The software MAY also be distributed by any and all other methods the principal developer(s) see fit.
+The principal developer(s) MAY promote their projects on their own, but SHOULD do so in consultation with the T2O2, to both ensure that all promotions are professional in nature and minimize any duplication of effort.

-If the PDs choose to use GitHub as a distribution method for their software, then the PDs are responsible for generating a digital object identifier (DOI) for the release.
+If the principal developer(s) choose to use GitHub as a distribution method for their software, then the principal developer(s) are responsible for generating a digital object identifier (DOI) for the release.
 The instructions to do so are at https://guides.github.com/activities/citable-code/.
 It is RECOMMENDED that all releases have a DOI associated with them to facilitate citations of the software.

 ## <a name="4ADBEADCC17C11E6B9BC003EE1B763F8"></a>Minor Reviews

-Minor releases include all releases that the PD, the PD's OPSEC officer, and the PD's supervisor do not believe require a major review.
+Minor releases include all releases that the principal developer(s), their OPSEC officer(s), and their supervisor(s) do not believe require a major review.
 These include bug fixes and minor updates.
 A level-1 OPSEC officer must review the release before it is published.
 These reviews are called "minor reviews" and are subject to the following:

 * The OPSEC officer MAY also be the technical reviewer for the release.
 * Only if the project as a whole, including the minor changes being proposed